abdulmanova/LinearRegression/README.md

 # LinearRegression
-The main machine learning’s approach is identifying relationships between attributes and targets.
+<p> The main machine learning’s approach is identifying relationships
+between attributes and targets.
 The simplest functional relationship that can be found is linear regression.
 To define parameters of a function squared or absolute loss functions are used.
 Both of these concepts are widely used and the